Has this article been insightful? Share it!

-As the spine is the main axial backbone and protects the spinal cord and nerve roots, any injury and impact in the spine can cause damage to the bony spine as well as the spinal cord.
-The damage to the spinal cord and skeletal injuries will depend on the type of injury and the extent of initial impact to the spine.
+The spine serves as the primary axial backbone that protects the spinal cord and nerve roots.
+Any injury or impact in the spine has the potential to cause damage to both the bony spine and the spinal cord.
+The type of injury and the severity of the initial impact on the spine will determine the extent of spinal cord damage and skeletal injuries.

-The main spine bone is a key axial backbone attached to both the upper and lower limbs for mobility, along with a series of ribs for respiratory movement.
-As such, a traumatic spine injury may cause the loss of many essential bodily functions – not only sense and movement but also respiration and breathing, blood circulation and blood pressure, bowel movement and bladder control.
-Therefore, the extent of damage can be either neurological damage or bony structure damage with instability.
+The main spine bone is connected to both the upper and lower limbs for mobility, along with a series of ribs for respiratory movement.
+Hence, a traumatic spine injury can result in the loss of many vital bodily functions such as sense and movement, respiration and breathing, blood circulation, blood pressure, bowel movement, as well as bladder control.
+Therefore, the extent of damage can be either neurological or bony structure-related with instability.

-There are two types of neurological damage in the traumatic spine injuries related to the spinal cord:
+There are two types of neurological damage in traumatic spine injuries related to the spinal cord:

-A total loss of function (paralysis) on both sides of the body below the level of the injury.
+A complete loss of function (paralysis) on both sides of the body below the level of injury.
 It can be further classified into two sub-types:

-• Paraplegia: paralysis of the lower half of the body
+• Paraplegia: Paralysis in the lower half of the body

 Following the injury, some function remains on one or both sides of the body as there are still certain pathways that allow communication between the brain and body.

-Structural damage to the spinal axial bone – such as cracks in the vertebral body or fractures in facet joints with ligaments injuries – can either be a stable or unstable spine injury.
+Structural damage to the spinal axial bone, such as cracks in the vertebral body or fractures in facet joints with ligament injuries, can result in either a stable or unstable spine injury.
 Unstable spine injuries are more dangerous for the patient and put them at risk of neurological deficits.
-Therefore, any suspected spine injury patient should be carefully managed and the patient should be transported to the nearest accident and emergency department by trained paramedics.
+Therefore, any suspected spine injury patient should be carefully managed, and the patient should be transported to the nearest accident and emergency department by trained paramedics.

 Depending on the location and severity of the injury, the damage may cause:

-The symptoms people experience may differ depending on the type of injury, the level of the affected spinal cord and the extent of damage in the nerve fibres and tracts in the spinal cord.
+The symptoms people experience can vary depending on the type of injury, the level of the affected spinal cord and the extent of damage in the nerve fibres and tracts in the spinal cord.

-If you experience significant trauma around your head or neck area, you should visit the emergency room immediately to get a medical evaluation for traumatic spinal injuries.
-It is always safest to assume that there is an injury before proven otherwise.
+If you experience significant trauma around your head or neck area, it is advised to visit the emergency room immediately to seek a medical evaluation for traumatic spinal injuries.
+It is always safer to presume that there is an injury until proven otherwise.

-It is important to note that some traumatic spine injuries, particularly with stable spines, do not come with immediate symptoms.
-The loss of sensation, progressive weakness and other symptoms may be gradual.
-If left untreated or unattended to by medical professionals, this could worsen and progress into more severe neurological deficits.
-This, in turn, will impact the possible extent of expected recovery.
+It is important to note that some traumatic spine injuries do not present immediate symptoms, especially those involving stable spines.
+The loss of sensation, progressive weakness, and other symptoms may occur gradually.
+If not attended to or treated by medical personnel, this could worsen and develop into more severe neurological deficits.
+This, in turn, will influence the anticipated extent of recovery.

-As mentioned previously, the spinal cord plays a critical role in allowing us to perform our basic functions.
-If you suspect any trauma around your spinal cord, your best bet is to get a definite diagnosis.
+The spinal cord plays a critical role in allowing us to perform our basic functions.
+If you suspect any trauma around your spinal cord, it is best to obtain a definitive diagnosis.

-There are multiple causes of traumatic spine injuries; these include:
+There are multiple causes of traumatic spine injuries, including:

-If left untreated, the injury may progress in severity with further complications.
-As the spinal cord plays a vital role in controlling your nerves and muscles, untreated spine injury may lead to:
+If left untreated, the injury could progress in severity with further complications.
+As the spinal cord plays a vital role in controlling your nerves and muscles, an untreated spine injury may lead to:

-When someone is brought to the emergency room with signs of traumatic spine injury, the first thing I would do is to ensure that the injury does not affect your breathing and heart rate.
-Following that, I would assess how well your spinal cord and nerve roots are working, which is done through a thorough neurological examination to check:
+When you are brought to the emergency room with signs of traumatic spine injury, the first thing your doctor would do is to ensure that the injury does not affect your breathing and heart rate.
+Following that, the doctor would assess how well your spinal cord and nerve roots are working by performing a thorough neurological examination to check:

 Ability to move parts of your body (motor)